mmgl02/IDMatch/docs/documentation_DP.rst

 This documentation was done in April 2025 by EPFL students for their design project.

 1. Open a terminal (Command Prompt in VS Code, or the one directly on your computer)
-2. Create a conda environment named env_idmatch with the requirements for using this code.
-Copy-paste the following command in your terminal: conda env create --name env_idmatch --file environment.yml
+2. Create a conda environment named idmatch_env with the requirements for using this code.
+Copy-paste the following command in your terminal: conda env create --file environment.yml
 3. Activate your environment:
     conda activate idmatch_env
 4. Your environment is set; you can now run the code: